latte-central/LaTTe/doc/102_Lambda_the_ultimate.md

 # Lambda the ultimate

-Much ink (and bits) have been spent explaining (and explaining again) the lambda-calculus.
+Much ink (and bits) have been spilled explaining (and explaining again) the lambda-calculus.
 And this is what we shall do again here, albeit with quite a focused approach of comparing the lambda-calculus provided by the host language Clojure, to the one implemented by the kernel of LaTTe.